 What Is Chronic Venous Insufficiency?

 Blood travels back to the heart with the help of one-way valves in veins that assist the forward movement of blood.
 These valves may become damaged with aging or when people sit or stand for long periods of time.
 Damaged valves may cause chronic venous insufficiency, a condition in which blood pools in the lower legs, causing swelling in the legs and feet.
 Deep vein thrombosis (DVT) is another common cause of chronic venous insufficiency.
 Tumors and vascular malformations are other less common causes of chronic venous insufficiency.
 Chronic venous insufficiency symptoms include skin discoloration, swollen blood vessels, and swelling in the extremities.

 Heart Failure and Swelling

 Heart failure is a condition in which the heart does not pump blood efficiently.
 This results in impaired blood flow, and blood may pool in the legs and feet.
 Heart failure makes it uncomfortable to lie down flat.
 It also causes the heart to beat more rapidly or even in an abnormal rhythm.
 People with heart failure may feel like they cannot catch their breath.
 Heart failure is a serious condition.
-See your doctor right away if you develop concerning heart symptoms.
+See your doctor right away if you develop concerning heart failure symptoms.

 Swelling and Kidney Disease

 Your kidneys are bean-shaped organs that filter your blood and help regulate blood pressure.
 Diabetes and high blood pressure may affect kidney function, resulting in electrolyte imbalances in your blood that can lead to fluid retention.
 Gravity draws excess water in your body downward, so your lower legs and feet may become swollen.
 With kidney disease, swelling in the feet and hands is common.